 Calcutta HC asks West Bengal govt to file report on action

-The Calcutta High Court directed the state government on Monday to file a report on action taken regarding law and order situation in West Bengal, amid violent protests against the citizenship law.
-A division bench of Chief Justice TBN Radhakrishnan and Justice H Bhattacharyya gave the directions on a petition filed by a resident of Howrah that has seen several incidents of vandalism and arson.
+The Calcutta HC directed thestate government on Monday to file a report on action takenregarding law and order situation in West Bengal, amid violentprotests against the citizenship law

-Petitioner Surajit Saha prayed for direction to the government to ensure maintenance of law and order, which is a state subject.
-The court directed the state government to file the report by December 18 when the matter will be heard next.
+A division bench of Chief Justice TBN Radhakrishnanand Justice H Bhattacharyya gave the directions on a petitionfiled by a resident of Howrah that has seen several incidentsof vandalism and arson

-The counsel for the state government told the court that reports have been sought from the affected districts.
-The petitioner further urged that compensation be given to the railways, which bore the brunt of violence, and also to private persons who were affected..
+The court has directed the government to file thereport by December 18 when the matter will be heard next.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)